vick42/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Practice on functions and nested loops.
+Study on functions and nested loops.